HouseFuzz/reports/netgear/xavn2001v2-0.4.0.7/1/report.md

 In netgear xavn2001v2-0.4.0.7, binary `/usr/sbin/uhttpd` contains a out-of-bound write and DoS vulnerability.
 Attackers can send malicious packet to trigger the vulnerability.

 ## detail
 In function `sub_407114` (address: 0x407114), the following loop doesn't check the boundry of the data, causing infinite loop , out-of-bound write and crash.
+The root cause is that local stack variable `v3` may be uninitialized before entering the loop.

 ![oob](image.png)